clojure-emacs/clj-refactor.el/README.md

  - `il`: introduce let
  - `el`: expand let
  - `rf`: rename file, update ns-declaration, and then query-replace new ns in project.
- - `ar`: add :require to namespace declaration, then jump back (see optional setup)
+ - `ar`: add require to namespace declaration, then jump back (see optional setup)
- - `au`: add :use to namespace declaration, then jump back
+ - `au`: add "use" (ie require refer all) to namespace declaration, then jump back
- - `ai`: add :import to namespace declaration, then jump back
+ - `ai`: add import to namespace declaration, then jump back

 Combine with your keybinding prefix/modifier.